 How Being Misunderstood Can Lead to Isolation in Troubled Teens

 C.A.R.E. is an array of licensed residential treatment centers providing therapeutic options for troubled teens.
 It is our mission to provide quality behavioral treatment and psychiatric therapy to troubled teens and their families in a manner consistent with the highest ethical levels of care.
 We offer a refuge for boys and girls who are experiencing behaviors associated with isolation.
 Our treatment planning assists students in helping them to deal with the emotional and psychological issues that can lead to isolating behaviors by developing healthy alternatives to tolerating emotional distress.
-If you have a child who is suffering with depression or issues relating to isolation, please call 866-492-9215 for more information.

 As a parent, you probably know that your teenager can go through times of feeling that they are being misunderstood.
 Most often it is nothing to worry about, but in some cases, how being misunderstood can lead to isolation is an issue for some parents to be concerned about.
 Feeling misunderstood may actually be a sign of depression.